chinapedia/wikipedia.abstract.en/Page/Operational_amplifier.md

 Internal circuitry of 741-type op-amp

-OpAmpTransistorLevel_Colored_Labeled.svgs; differential amplifier; class A gain stage; voltage level shifter; output stage.]]
+s; differential amplifier; class A gain stage; voltage level shifter; output stage.]]
 Sourced by many manufacturers, and in multiple similar products, an example of a bipolar transistor operational amplifier is the 741 integrated circuit designed in 1968 by David Fullagar at Fairchild Semiconductor after Bob Widlar's LM301 integrated circuit design.[11]
 In this discussion, we use the parameters of the Hybrid-pi model to characterize the small-signal, grounded emitter characteristics of a transistor.
 In this model, the current gain of a transistor is denoted _h__(fe), more commonly called the β.[12]

 Architecture